REAL: Representation Enhanced Analytic Learning for Exemplar-free Class-incremental Learning: Introduction

-The AL-based CIL introduces a recursive paradigm where a linear classifier is trained incrementally phase by phase.
-This paradigm offers a \textit{weight-invariant property}, meaning that weights trained recursively in each phase are identical to those trained on the entire data simultaneously \cite{ACIL2022NeurIPS,GKEAL2023CVPR}.
-By first incorporating this property into the CIL, the ACIL \cite{ACIL2022NeurIPS} achieves highly competitive results.
-Additionally, the recursive operation enables the AL-based CIL to achieve strong performance particularly in large-phase scenarios (e.g., 50-phase).
+Recently, a new branch of EFCIL {termed} analytic continual learning (ACL) \citep{ACIL2022NeurIPS} {has effectively addressed} the catastrophic forgetting and has shown promising results while adhering to the exemplar-free constraint.
+ACL introduces a framework where a backbone is first trained using back-propagation (BP) in the base phase. {Subsequently,} a linear classifier is trained incrementally phase by phase with a recursive paradigm. {The recursive paradigm leverages analytic learning (AL) \citep{pil2001, brmp2021, cpnet2021} to train neural networks} with closed-form solutions and offers a \textit{weight-invariant property}.
+This property indicates that{ weights trained recursively in each phase are identical to those trained simultaneously on the entire data \citep{ACIL2022NeurIPS,GKEAL2023CVPR}.} {ACIL incorporates this property into the CIL to achieve highly competitive results, particularly in large-phase scenarios (e.g., 50 phases) \citep{ACIL2022NeurIPS}}.
+The weight-invariant property also {maintains almost} the same results across different scenarios of phases.
+Moreover, {a fixed memory footprint for storing previous information in ACL enables ACL to operate} in extreme scenarios (e.g., learning one category in a phase \citep{AAAI2024DSAL}).

-However, existing AL-based methods freeze their feature extractors after the base phase, resulting in insufficient discriminability of representations for unseen data categories.
-The analytic classifiers trained in AL-based CIL are linear classifiers that highly rely on the separable features.
-Their classification performances can be essentially limited by the presence of less separable representations.
-This limitation has motivated the exploration of potential approaches to enhance the ability of backbone to extract representations.

-Recently, self-supervised contrastive learning (SSCL) \cite{SSL2020TPAMI} has gained prominence for its effective transfer to downstream tasks.
-It learns general representations through contrastive proxy tasks without labels and the learned general representations can be effectively adapted to downstream tasks, showcasing the potential for knowledge transfer to the paradigm of CIL where the model is initially trained on a base phase and then incrementally learns new tasks.
-On the other hand, the knowledge distillation \cite{KD2015arxiv} (KD) adapts a student model to a teacher model by combining the knowledge of both labels and the understanding of data distribution from the teacher model.
-This hybrid knowledge effectively enhances knowledge transfer \cite{KDTL2017CVPR}.